ankrh/MCmatlab/README.md

 `model.MC.normalizedFluenceRate`
 [W/cm^2/W.incident]
-(Note that normalizedFluenceRate can be abbreviated NFR in your code) A 3D (xyz) array of normalized fluence rate values.
+(Note that normalizedFluenceRate can be abbreviated NFR in your code) A 3D or 4D array (4D if simulating broadband light) (x,y,z,lambda) of normalized fluence rate values.
 This is what's plotted in figure 4.
 If you want to plot a slice out of this distribution, you could for example do it with these three lines of code:
 - `NFRslice = squeeze(model.MC.NFR(51,:,:));` Extracts the slice corresponding to the 51st x value. `squeeze` is to remove the x singleton dimension, giving you a 2D (yz) array of normalized fluence rates.
 - `figure(100);`
 - `imagesc(model.G.y,model.G.z,NFRslice.');` We can use the 1D coordinate arrays from model.G for the y and z coordinate values.
 The `.'` is there because Mathworks has designed the imagesc function to plot the first coordinate along the vertical axis and the second coordinate along the horizontal axis, which is the opposite of what we want.